Pocket Herbs: just keep growing

 “It’s knocked the stuffing out of me,” he confesses.
 “I’m super stressed.
 I’m waking up at 2am because I can’t sleep.
 My blood pressure’s up.”

 Obviously, there are some businesses that are in a far worse position than Pocket Herbs.
 Even so, there have been times when Reynolds and his wife have considered calling it a day.

-“One part of us is saying, pull the pin and walk away, the stress isn’t worth it, life’s too short.
-But the reality is that I do have responsibilities as an employer and a director and a shareholder.
-And I just can’t walk away from everything we’ve built over the last 12 years.”
+“One part of us is saying, pull the pin and walk away,” he says.
+“The stress isn’t worth it, life’s too short.
+But the reality is that I have responsibilities as an employer, a director and a shareholder.
+And I can’t just walk away from everything we’ve built over the last 12 years.”

 To find out more about Pocket Herbs, head to the company website.